 Publishers Weekly gave it a starred review and made it a Pick of the Week.
 It also got a good review in the Los Angeles Review of Books.
 Bay Area literary icon Richard Wolinsky gave me a generous interview on KPFA.

 And it was nominated for the John W. Campbell Memorial Award for best science fiction novel of the year.
 (Didn't win, but got second place.)

 My most recent collection of short stories TVA BABY is from PM Press.
 It includes a little shop story, a starship story, a noir detective story, a time travel tale (with paradox), an un-mundane adventure, a retro romantic comedy (with cigarettes and lingerie), and a plundering of pirates.

 My utopian novel FIRE ON THE MOUNTAIN (also PM) is about what might have been if abolitionist John Brown's 1859 raid on Harper's Ferry had succeeded.
 It has a generous (and perceptive) introduction by Mumia Abu Jamal.

 I am editing a cool SF series for PM called Outspoken Authors.
-Each volume includes a story, a rant, an interview and an argument by a Lefty scribbler with Something to Say.
-Eleanor Arnason's unforgettable (It's about memory) Mammoths of the Great Plains was shortlisted for the Sturgeon Award, the Sidewise (alt-history) Award, and the Carl Brandon Award as well.
-That's her in the gimme hat below, waitin' for a train.
+Each volume includes a story, a rant, an interview and an argument by a lefty writer with Something to Say.

-My day job is writing a regular feature, THIS MONTH IN HISTORY, for Locus magazine.
-It's the longest-running trade magazine fiction feature in the history of the Universe.
+My day job is writing THIS MONTH IN HISTORY, for Locus magazine.
+It's the longest-running trade magazine fiction feature in the Universe.